kinshuk-h/KV-Airline-Reservation/README.md

    Leave some feedback in the program.
 1. *View Customer Helpline Details*<br/>
    Displays the customer details, along with a nice picture.
+### Instructions for Use
+* Download the entire repository and all its files.
+* On a Computer, Run the `KV_Airlines.exe` file inside the main folder, or Run the Release version of the program by opening the project in an IDE like CodeBlocks.
+Do not simply execute the `.exe` inside the `bin\Release` folder directly.
+* Follow the prompted commands.